01pooja10/StudentEngagementDetection/README.md

 # Multimodal Video Analysis: Student Engagement Detection In Online Learning

-This github repository contains the implementation of the project which entails the detection of student's engagement levels in online learning.
+This github repository contains the implementation of the project which entails the detection of student's engagement levels in online learning using three different modalities which have all been evaluated separately and also integrated for enhancing accuracy of predictions.

 We provide a method to aggregate three different measures of a student’s engagement levels.
 These measures are presented as separate modules namely, the Behavioural Traits Analysis which localizes the learner's face and detects their emotions and Facial Tracking involves micro-sleep tracking and iris distraction detection in real-time.